 With Blueshift, you can create campaigns that target the same user across multiple contexts & channels.
 Marketers might wish to limit the total number of messages per user on one channel or across all channels combined.
 You can set these user level messaging limits by navigating to Maximum Messages.

 Note: Every message (except for transactional campaigns) counts towards the user.

 Blueshift can now export certain campaign activities each time a user interacts with a marketing email or SMS.
 The activities are open, click, unsubscribe, bounce, and delivered.
 You can use this to update analytics or route the data to other partners (we support segment.com and mParticle right now).

-Campaign activity exports are currently offered on Email, SMS, and Device Token updates, but we will be extend this to other channels in the near future.
+Campaign activity exports are currently offered on Email, SMS, Push, and In-App.

 You can use this tab to specify the font that you want to use in the visual template editor.
 You can use a font of your choice in the templates that you use to send messages to your customers.
 We provide a JSON that you can edit and specify the font of your choice.